From BR Bullpen

 DiMaggio was in ten World Series and was named to thirteen All-Star teams.
 However, his statistics and accomplishments would have been even larger if he had not missed several years due to World War II.

-He enlisted in the U.S. Army on February 17, 1943 without even notifying the New York Yankees.
+He enlisted in the U.S. Army on February 17, 1943 without even notifying the Yankees.
 He was stationed at Santa Ana airbase in California where he played for the base team and soon ran up a 13-game hitting streak.
-Assigned to the 7th Army Air Force, DiMaggio arrived in Hawaii June 3, 1944.
+Assigned to the 7th Army Air Force, DiMaggio arrived in Hawaii on June 3, 1944.
 The day after he arrived he played for the Hickam Bombers and, despite not having played in six weeks, blasted a 435-foot home run out of Honolulu Stadium.
 Much of his 1944 season, however, was hampered by recurring stomach ulcer problems.
-In January 1945, DiMaggio was transferred to Atlantic City to recuperate from his ulcer problem.
+In January 1945, DiMaggio was transferred to Atlantic City, NJ to recuperate from his ulcer problem.

 Because DiMaggio was such a steady player, it is hard to pick his best year with the bat.
 It might, however, be 1941, which was also the best year of Ted Williams.
 DiMaggio was MVP that year, finishing third in batting, third in OBP and second in slugging.
 He was first in RBI and Total Bases, second in Runs Scored, third in Hits, second in Doubles, fourth in Triples and Home Runs, and second in Adjusted OPS+.
 Aside from the bat, he did his usual excellent fielding in center field that year.